It's a Good Life (The Twilight Zone)

-"It's a Good Life" is the 8th episode of the third season of the American television series The Twilight Zone, and the 73rd overall.
+"It's a Good Life" is the eighth episode of the third season of the American television series The Twilight Zone, and the 73rd overall.
 It was written by series creator/showrunner Rod Serling, based on the 1953 short story "It's a Good Life" by Jerome Bixby.
-The episode was directed by James Sheldon, and is considered by some, such as Time and TV Guide, to be one of the best episodes of the series.
+The episode was directed by James Sheldon, and is considered by some, such as critics in Time and TV Guide, to be one of the best episodes of the series.
 It originally aired on November 3, 1961.
 The episode was one of four from the original 1959 series which formed the basis of the 1983 film Twilight Zone: The Movie.